Lately, there have been lawsuits over…Who wrote the songs?

 Can you imagine how many keyboardists, guitarists, or other instrumentalists could claim their solos or intros mean they deserve a writing credit?
 There has not been a rash of other band members suing their songwriters…yet.

-If such lawsuits become more common, it might be best if the decisions were made by panels of people with musical backgrounds, or specialized judges, instead of easily swayed juries without expertise in such matters.
+If such lawsuits become more common, it might be best if the decisions were made by panels of people with musical backgrounds, or specialized judges, instead of easily swayed juries or judges without expertise in such matters.
 Otherwise, decisions could be made on the “vibe” or “Yeah, that sounds similar.”

 Update: Some feedback I received suggested that even though session musicians didn’t actually write the songs, they should be compensated fairly if they played a significant part in creating a recording.
 Hopefully, most of the musicians have been appropriately paid, but there is no system set up to guarantee they would be paid more than “scale”.
 Non-songwriting members of successful groups should earn very good money through live performances and sales.